SMS Sender ID Register — Compliance & Complaints Policy

 This document sets out how Real World Technology Solutions Pty Ltd (RWTS) complies with the Telecommunications (SMS Sender ID register) Industry Standard 2025 (the Standard), and how RWTS deals with, records and resolves complaints connected to the SMS Sender ID Register.

-• Section 19 — implement policies and procedures to comply with all applicable obligations; and
+- Section 19 — implement policies and procedures to comply with all applicable obligations;

-• Section 20 — implement policies and procedures to deal with, record and resolve complaints.
+- Section 20 — implement policies and procedures to deal with, record and resolve complaints; and

 RWTS is a Carriage Service Provider operating its own carrier-grade network (AS45437), and participates in the SMS Sender ID Register.
-RWTS is approved under section 484F of the Telecommunications Act 1997 and appears on the ACMA’s list of approved telcos and message providers.
-Depending on the traffic, RWTS participates as an originating, transiting and carriage telco — including for partner telcos who send SMS through RWTS as part of their own SMS gateway and white-label offerings.
+RWTS is approved under section 484F of the Telecommunications Act 1997, is approved as a Certified telco under section 7 of the SMS Sender ID Register (Application, Access and Administration) Determination 2025, and appears on the ACMA’s list of approved telcos and message providers.
+Depending on the traffic, RWTS participates as an originating telco (including as a Certified telco), a transiting telco, and a carriage telco — including for partner telcos who send SMS through RWTS as part of their own SMS gateway and white-label offerings.
 This document covers RWTS’s obligations across all of those roles.

 RWTS does not operate a mobile network and does not deliver SMS to recipient handsets, so it is not a terminating telco under the Standard.
 Inbound SMS that RWTS receives over webhooks (for example, replies routed into a customer’s helpdesk) is delivered to RWTS by an upstream mobile provider; that provider is the terminating telco, not RWTS.